Agency Nursing Rates: Does Your Agency Pay Enough?

 Alternatives to Nursing Agencies?

-In Australia there is a new alternative to nursing agencies.
-Nurses who are looking for casual shifts can sign up with uPaged, an online platform that connects nurses with hospitals who need shifts filled.
+In Australia, uPaged is the new alternative to nursing agencies.
+Nurses who are looking for casual shifts can sign up with uPaged, an online platform that connects nurses with hospitals that need shifts filled.

 Why uPaged is a More Cost-effective Solution

 uPaged was founded and is run by an Australian nurse, whose aim is to provide an alternative to costly recruitment agencies and connect nurses to work that suits their unique skills and experience.

 uPaged is a new platform that charges hospitals minimal fees in order to increase the availability of on-demand work for nurses.
 It’s different to a nursing agency in that it’s a marketplace that profiles nurses and hospitals, allowing both to make an informed choice over their shift or workplace.

 Because uPaged keeps fees low, it allows employers to spend money on attracting and retaining quality staff.
 This means that instead of healthcare facilities paying large commissions to recruitment agencies, employers can offer higher rates to the nurses doing the actual work. #winning